 There are some easy signs they will show if they are happy with you:

-- Lay flat and look relax
+- Lay flat and look relaxed

 - Lick your hand

-2. What Does It Mean When A Bearded Dragon Stares At You?
+2. What Does It Mean When a Bearded Dragon Stares at You?

-3. What Does It Mean When A Bearded Dragon Has His Tail Up?
+3. What Does It Mean When a Bearded Dragon Has His Tail Up?

 When a bearded dragon raises its tail, he probably feels alert and takes his surroundings.

-4. How Can I Tell If My Bearded Dragon Is A Male Or Female?
+4. How Can I Tell If My Bearded Dragon Is a Male or Female?

+On male bearded dragons, two hemipenal bulges or bumps are under the tale close to their anus.
 Each side of the tail is covered with these bulges.

-On the other hand, female bearded dragons have just one hemi penal budge or bump at the same spot beneath their tail.
+On the other hand, female bearded dragons have just one hemipenal budge or bump at the same spot beneath their tail.

-5. How To Tell If Your Bearded Dragon Is Shedding?
+5. How to Tell If Your Bearded Dragon Is Shedding?

-When your pet is going to shed, his skin gets really tight.
+When your pet is going to shed, their skin gets really tight.
+You can also see a change in skin color.

-Signs of shedding:
+Signs of shedding include:

 - Lethargy